spacelift-io/user-documentation/docs/integrations/cloud-providers/oidc/vault-oidc.md

     EOF
     ```

-### Create role to bind policy to identity provier
+### Create role to bind policy to identity provider

 1. The following command creates a role called `infra-preprod` that binds the `infra-preprod` policy to the JWT identity provider: